 Barbra Coffee, CEcD, EDFP

-Barbra Coffee serves as Director of Economic Development/Redevelopment for the city of Henderson.
-She is responsible for the city’s economic development strategy, which includes local business retention and expansion programs, business attraction, strategic business alliances and business ombudsman activities.
-Her division is also responsible for the management of the Redevelopment Agency, which includes the five redevelopment areas of Cornerstone, Downtown, Eastside, Lakemoor Canyon and Tuscany.
+Barbra Coffee serves as Director of Economic Development/Tourism for the City of Henderson.
+She is responsible for the city’s economic development and tourism strategy, which includes local business retention and expansion programs, business and tourism attraction, small business and entrepreneurial development.
+In addition Coffee oversees the city's destination marketing efforts and the Henderson Convention Center operations.

 Before starting with the city in June 2013, Barbra was the Economic Development Director for the city of College Park, Ga.
 While director, she oversaw the development of more than 200 acres of city-owned property and coordinated the activities of the College Park Business and Industrial Development Authority, focusing many of her efforts on downtown redevelopment and corridor revitalization.

 Barbra has also managed economic development for a number of other municipalities.
 From 2003-2009, Barbra held numerous positions while coordinating and implementing several different redevelopment strategies for the city of Goodyear, Ariz.
 Her career in Goodyear culminated as a Senior Development Manager for their Economic Development department, where she coordinated business recruitment and marketing efforts for the city.
 Prior to her time in Arizona, Barbra was involved in the revitalization efforts of downtown Houston and the Main Street Project of Marlin, Texas.

 Barbra actively participates in several international and national organizations that focus on key aspects of economic development and redevelopment.
 In 2003, she joined the International Council of Shopping Centers and from 2011-2013 served as their Georgia State Alliance Co-Chair.
 In addition, she is a member of NAIOP and the Urban Land Institute.